fashion-js/fashion-model/README.md

 var colors = [];

 // A forEach<Item> function is automatically created
-// for attributes of type Array.
+// for properties of type Array.
 // The name of the forEach function will constructed
-// using the singular form of the attribute name.
+// using the singular form of the property name.
 // If the singular form cannot be inferred then you can
-// add a "singular" property to the attribute config that
+// add a "singular" property to the property config that
 // helps the model generator pick the right name. colorPalette.forEachColor(function(color, index) {
 	expect(color.constructor).to.equal(Color);